 Put the feeder and waterer diagonal from another in the middle area of the brooder box.
 Make sure there is a path for the chicks to walk between them.
 They will walk in the feed and water, so change the water if it starts looking yucky with pine bedding.

 From the beginning of life, the chicks need to have the best chance of survival.
 The medicated chick feed starter will have all they need to start a strong, healthy life.
-Per teacher, we needed about 5 pounds for the amount of time we’d planned to keep them from the time they hatch until they left our classroom.
+Per brood, I needed about 5 pounds for the amount of time we’d planned to keep them from the time they hatch until they left our classroom.
 We kept them for less than a week.

 Finding a home for the chicks